AGCCS/AGCCS-CTRL22/circuit/README.md

 - initial release by Pascal Thurnherr
 - thoroughly tested on a component level; e.g, accurate generation of CP and reading the imposed load
-- a number of minor hickups, however, with a slightly modded version we actually managed to charge Christophs EV
+- a number of minor hickups, however, with a slightly modded version we actually managed to charge Christophs EV with Pascals first-installation firmware